daniel-whymark/daniel-whymark/README.md

 - 🎮 Lifelong gamer
 - 📚 Reader of many things

-The best way to get in touch is via the methods detailed on [my website](https://whymark.net/).
+The best way to get in touch is via one of the methods detailed on [my website](https://whymark.net/).

 ---